 Keep Your Body Clock in Check

 You can better manage your body clock by rising early.
-Your circadian rhythms influence behavior and biological factors, and it’s regulated by natural light.
+Your circadian rhythms influence behaviour and biological factors, and it’s regulated by natural light.
 In the evenings your body releases melatonin which is a chemical that makes you sleepy.
 It’s between 10 pm and 2 am (stage 3 slow-wave-sleep) that your body releases growth hormones and goes into repair mode.
 Interrupting this cycle can leave you groggy the next day.
 With a morning workout, you’ll have no problems crashing into bed early.

 In the evening, you’re not bound by the clock.
 You can dedicate more time to your workout without worrying about work or other commitments.
 It also means less rushing around in the morning.
 You can hit that snooze button a bit longer.